 PsyD: Doctor of Psychology with a clinical focus

 Refers to registration with DORA (Department of Regulatory Agencies) to practice in a mental health or substance use-related field.
+May also include certification through appropriate national organizations.

 ADS: Acupuncture Detoxification Specialist.
 Acupuncture for addictions, stress, and trauma.
 Certification is through the National Acupuncture Detoxification Association.